• National Park Visitors

 2. Make a Playlist

 What’s a road trip without a road trip playlist?
-Make sure to download your favorite songs to keep you singing for miles.
-Another great option is to have some podcasts downloaded to help make the time go by.
+Make sure to download your favorite songs to keep you singing across the miles.
+Another great option is to have some podcasts downloaded to help keep you entertained.

-You never want to find yourself without gas or a bathroom.
+You never want to find yourself without gas or a restroom.
 Emergency stops on mountainous roads can sometimes be dangerous, or even impossible.
-Additionally, in the the desert or in the mountain, you may be without cell signal to find your next gas station.
+Additionally, in the the desert or in the mountains, you may be without a cell signal to find your next gas station.
 Make sure to plan accordingly!

 4. Make Pit Stops